Skip to main content

 Topics

-Sessions are held on the first and third Thursday of each month from 12 to 1 p.m.
+Sessions are held once a month on the first Thursday of the month from 12 to 1 p.m.
+CT.

 Topics include but are not limited to: